-TFrazao is a registered Veterinary Practitioner for ten years and a Comp.
-Science Master recent grad.
+TFrazao is a registered Veterinary Practitioner and a M.Sc.
+Computer Science graduate.
 She believes in the fusion of things.

 Pets are part of our family, and as seen in figure 1, we hug them, play with them, and are our best friends in bad times.
 COVID-19 pandemic, as we know, changed the world, and we needed to adopt it and so as our pets.